flatironinstitute/sciware/17_FICluster/main.md

 ## When to benchmark?

-- Once your code runs small samples
+- Once your code runs small samples (aka: it works!)
 - Before you type `sbatch --time=a-lot!`
 - For new projects
 - For known projects: batch scripts are not "one size fits all"
   - Especially if your scripts come from another HPC center
   - Even locally we have very diverse machines!
+  - Drastically new inputs can require new benchmarks
   - New software versions can mean new configuration